How Long Does a Website Last?

 The “I want to upgrade and grow my business” website

 This upgrade is the sweet spot when it comes to a web development client.
 This person understands that they need to address their online presence to grow their business.
-They know they have to invest in their website every 2-3 years because of frequent technology changes.
-They also understand they have to invest in their online presence due to how client behavior changes.
+They know they have to invest in their online presence every 2-3 years because of frequent technology changes.
+They also understand they have to invest due to how client behavior changes.
 What if your future clients didn’t conduct business with you because your website reflected poor service quality?

 This person probably also understands that they have to invest in their website, social media, SEO, Email marketing, and more to round off their marketing efforts.